 But so-called “harmonica therapy,” or the playing of an instrument that produces music, is a tool that therapists have just recently endorsed to make physical and occupational therapy more interesting and more effective.

 While musicians have long gone to physical therapists seeking help because playing their instrument had caused pain or dysfunction, harmonica therapy turns the whole thing around.
-As Zoe observed, “It gives me pleasure to hear how all these people talk about how much it helps.
+As Zoe observes, “It gives me pleasure to hear how all these people talk about how much it helps.
 They’ve worked hard to develop the ability to play, and they get a huge reward, both physically and emotionally.”

-Lifelong, Proven Benefits
+Lifelong, Proven Benefits of Playing Music

-In her article, Joanne Loewy, director of the Louis Armstrong Center for Music and Medicine, explains how playing a wind instrument, like the harmonica or recorder, not only builds lung capacity but also helps patients control their breathing and regulate heart rate and blood pressure.
+In her article, Joanne Loewy, director of the Louis Armstrong Center for Music and Medicine, explains how playing a wind instrument like the harmonica or recorder not only builds lung capacity but also helps patients control their breathing and regulate heart rate and blood pressure.
 She writes of an asthma patient who, for many years, had relied on a quick-relief inhaler when experiencing shortness of breath.
 Through learning to play the recorder, she learned breathing techniques she can now use instead of her inhaler.